lpinon/rna_microservice/README.md

 ### Parallel Scalable Multi-threading solution

-Do to the nature of the Spring framework, each Request will be handled by a different Thread.
+Due to the nature of the Spring framework, each Request will be handled by a different Thread.

 Event streams are handled in a similar way.
-Each message is handled by a thread in a way that events from different clients can be processed on a same topic.
+Each message is handled by a thread in a way that events from different clients can be processed on a same single topic.

-Threads with chunks of data from a **Gen that is already being processed** by another thread will **wait for the first one to finish**.
+Due to the sequential processing nature of the Codons to Gens (an ordered sequence), threads with chunks of data from a **Gen that is already being processed** by another thread will **wait for the first one to finish**.

+Parallelism is achieved using different threads for handling each of the clients requests.
+If the machine threading (or memory) capacity is exceeded a shared persistence layer should be used in order to maintain order.

+An extra parameter `id` is used to identify and group subsequent input strings into the corresponding Gen and check for pending nucleotides from the last execution.

+*WARNING: Change the id only when you have finished sending a full Gen or sending a different sample.*

 **Body**: